vearutop/lograte/README.md

 6862 lines since Mar  3 23:46:32, 605.47 per second
 ```

 Or show top filtered messages by count or total size.

+> **_NOTE:_** Filtered messages have all case insensitive sequences of `[a-z]-_%` with at least one digit or all digits replaced with `X`.
+> This is usually enough to remove dynamic data from message and decrease cardinality.
+> Filtered messages are collected in a limited number of buckets, once the limit is met all other messages are collected into the `Other` bucket.

 ```
 tail -f /var/log/quick.log | lograte -top 5 -t 1s -by-size